Best Axolotl Tank: Top Picks and Complete Setup Guide for 2026

 Best for Two Axolotls: Aqueon 55-Gallon Standard Tank

 For a two-axolotl setup, the Aqueon 55-Gallon Standard Aquarium is a practical and cost-effective choice.
 Its 48″ footprint gives both animals room to establish separate territories, and 55 gallons provides the water volume needed to keep parameters stable when two animals are producing waste.
-Before housing two axolotls together, make sure you have read our articles on axolotl cannibalism and tank mate compatibility so you understand the risks involved.
+Before housing two axolotls together, make sure you’ve read our articles on axolotl cannibalism and tank mate compatibility so you understand the risks involved.

 Essential Equipment for Your Axolotl Tank